microsoft/acceleratoRs/CreditRiskPrediction/README.md

 ## Introduction

-Credit Risk Scoring is a classic but increasingly important operation in banking as banks are becoming far more risk careful when lending for mortgages or commercial purposes, in an industry known for fierce competition and the global financial crisis.
+Credit Risk Scoring is a classic but increasingly important operation in banking as banks are becoming far more risk careful when lending for mortgages, credit card payment or commercial purposes, in an industry known for fierce competition and the global financial crisis.
 With an accurate credit risk scoring model a bank is able to predict the likelihood of default on a transaction.
 This will in turn help evaluate the potential risk posed by lending money to consumers and to mitigate losses due to bad debt, as well as determine who qualifies for a loan, at what interest rate, and what credit limits, and even determine which customers are likely to bring in the most revenue through a variety of products.

 Many banks nowadays are driving innovation to enhance risk management.
 For example, a largest bank in one of the Asian countries by market capitalization is exploring opportunities to segment a millions of active credit card customer population to improve risk scoring to then identify opportunities to offer increased limits.
 Using advanced analytics for credit risk scoring involves traditional scorecard building and modelling, and extends to machine learning and ensemble, but will also pursue an innovation on customer oriented aggregation of transactions, multi-dimensional customer segmentation and conceptual clustering to identify multiple segments across which to understand bank customers.